KudoAI/chatgpt.js/docs/README.md

 <br>

 📣 _Are you an OSS supporter?
 Do you love JavaScript?
-Then why not contribute to the future of ChatGPT app development? **chatgpt.js** is seeking collaborators for exactly this cause!
+Then why not contribute to the future of AI app development? **chatgpt.js** is seeking collaborators for exactly this cause!
 Simply open a [discussion](https://github.com/KudoAI/chatgpt.js/discussions/new?category=ideas) or [pull request](https://github.com/KudoAI/chatgpt.js/pulls) (ideas of **any** size are welcome!)_

 </div>